 To measure the impact of the perturbation on ensemble dispersion, we consider the spread/error ratio.
-In a perfect system the ensemble spread gives a measure of forecast uncertainty and so ideally would be equal to the error of the forecast.
-To quantify this, we calculate the standard deviation of the ensemble divided by the root mean square error of the ensemble mean, averaged across all hindcast years.
+In a perfect system, the ensemble spread gives a measure of forecast uncertainty and so ideally would be equal to the error of the forecast.
+To quantify this, we calculate the standard deviation of the ensemble divided by the root-mean-square error of the ensemble mean, averaged across all hindcast years.
 A spread/error ratio greater than 1 indicates that the field tends to overdispersion and issues underconfident forecasts, whilst a ratio less than one indicates a tendency for underdispersion and overconfident forecasts.

-Finally to consider probabilistic skill we use the Brier skill score, which measures the skill at forecasting events (Brier 1950).
-In our case the event we consider is a particular season falling in either the upper or lower tercile of the climatological distribution, interpreting this as an anomalously warm/cold or wet/dry season.
-The Brier score is given by where p_i is the forecast probability of occurrence of the event i from a set of n forecast-observation pairs, and x_i is a corresponding binary value indicating occurrence/non-occurrence in the observations (1/0 respectively).
-The Brier score takes a value in the interval [0, 1] and is negatively biased when calculated from a smaller ensemble; we employ here a correction which estimates the score obtained by an infinite ensemble, described in Ferro and Fricker (2012).
-Furthermore we present the score as a skill score relative to climatology, as where BS{for} is the Brier score for our forecast system and BS{clim} is the Brier score obtained by a climatological forecast, always issuing a forecast probability equal to the climatological frequency.
-A BSS equal to 1 indicates a perfect forecast system, and BSS equal to or less than 0 indicates one with a Brier score equal to or worse than climatology.
+Finally, to consider probabilistic skill we use the Brier skill score, which measures the skill at forecasting events (Brier, 1950).
+In our case, the event we consider is a particular season falling in either the upper or lower tercile of the climatological distribution, interpreting this as an anomalously warm/cold or wet/dry season.
+The Brier score is given by where p_i is the forecast probability of occurrence of the event i from a set of n forecast-observation pairs and x_i is a corresponding binary value indicating occurrence/non-occurrence in the observations (1/0 respectively).
+The Brier score takes a value in the interval [0, 1] and is negatively biased when calculated from a smaller ensemble; we employ here a correction that estimates the score obtained by an infinite ensemble, described in Ferro and Fricker (2012).
+Furthermore we present the score as a skill score relative to climatology, as